ArtemKasianov/UMKA/README.md

 Set of scripts for reads deduplication by UMI

 # How to use
-Proceesing of reads organized in two stages:
+Proceesing of reads organized in two stages.
 1) Removing barcodes from reads and storing association of it with reads
 - single - end reads
 FilterAndStoreBySTLSE.pl <fastq file> <barcodes list file> <out stl file> <out fastq file>